-Unfortunately for Guan, Luhan is extremely popular with female fans and so many responded to the post with insults.
+Unfortunately for Guan, Lu Han is extremely popular with female fans and many responded to the post with insults.

-The post and Guan’s follow-up have become the most commented and shared posts from the last week, and there are many who refuse to believe in the validity of Luhan’s claims.
-The main reason is that Luhan and Guan are the two leads in an upcoming TV show where they happen to be love interests.
+The post and Guan’s follow-up have become the most commented and shared posts from the last week, and there are many who refuse to believe in the validity of Lu’s claims.
+The main reason is that Lu Han and Guan are the two leads in an upcoming TV show where they happen to be love interests.

-So whether this is simply a publicity stunt or real love discovered on set, the citizens of China will just have to wait and see, while the rest of us could not care less.
+So whether this is simply a publicity stunt or real love, the citizens of China will just have to wait and see, while the rest of us could not care less.

 Cover image from fangtoo.com